GUIDES & RESOURCES

 Is IVF covered by Private Health Insurance?

-To be covered for IVF under your Private Health Insurance, you will need a higher level or tier of Hospital Cover.
-According to the Commonwealth Ombudsman of Private Health Insurance, assisted reproductive services are primarily included in Gold hospital policies, but some insurers may also include them in some Silver or Bronze policies.2
+To be covered for assisted reproductive treatments including IVF under your Private Health Insurance, you will need a higher level or tier of Hospital Cover.
+According to the Commonwealth Ombudsman of Private Health Insurance, assisted reproductive services are primarily included in Gold hospital policies, but some insurers may also include them in lower level policies, although this is rare.

 Before embarking on any IVF services, it’s important to understand if your policy covers IVF and if so, exactly how your Health Insurance plan works when it comes to IVF.